Flexible-Sector 6DMA Base Station: Modeling and Design: Problem Formulation

 \section{Problem Formulation}

-In this paper, we aim to maximize the sum rate of all users served by the flexible-sector BS through the joint optimization of the antenna allocation $\boldsymbol{n}$ over sectors and the common rotation index $z_{0}$ of sectors.
+In this paper, we aim to maximize a lower bound on the average sum rate subject to per-user rate constraints served by the flexible-sector BS through the joint optimization of the antenna allocation $\boldsymbol{n}$ over different sectors and the common rotation index $z_{0}$ of all sectors.
 In the following, we use the lower bound given in \eqref{eq:sumR_obj} to represent the sum-rate of all users for convenience.
 The sum-rate maximization problem is thus formulated as

 where \eqref{con:1-1} denotes the total antenna budget at the BS, and \eqref{con:1-2} represents the minimum rate constraints for all users with $\overline{r}>0$ denoting the minimum rate required for all users. $({\rm P}1)$ is an integer programming problem and can be optimally solved by the exhaustive search over $\boldsymbol{n}$ and $z_{0}$ in their joint discrete set.
-However, this approach is computationally prohibitive (with complexity in the order of $O\left(c\binom{N-1}{B-1}\right)$) when $N$ and/or $B$ is large, and also fails to reveal any useful insights into the optimal solution.
+However, this approach fails to reveal useful insights into the optimal solution, and is computationally prohibitive (with complexity in the order of $O\left(c\binom{N-1}{B-1}\right)$) when $N$ and/or $B$ is large.
 Thus, in this paper, we propose an alternative approach to solve $({\rm P}1)$, by relaxing the discrete variables $N_{b},\forall b\in\mathcal{B},$ into continuous ones, as detailed in Section \ref{sec:Soln}.

 Before we proceed to solve $({\rm P}1)$, we note that to ensure the feasibility of problem $({\rm P}1)$, from \eqref{eq:R_k_lower} and \eqref{con:1-2} the following constraints need to be satisfied: